List of Vampire Hunter D novels: Vampire Hunter D

 Doris Lang, orphaned daughter of a Werewolf Hunter, hires the dhampir Vampire Hunter D to take care of Count Magnus Lee.
 But the vampiric ruler of that Frontier sector is only one of her problems.

 The Count's daughter Larmica and the werewolf retainer Garou are determined to see Doris dead before she can be drawn into their "family."
 Greco Rohman, son of the chief of Ransylva village, has his lecherous eye on Doris.
 And dashing, deadly Rei-Ginsei and his Fiend Corps are also closing in.

-This book was adapted into the first Vampire Hunter D animated movie, Vampire Hunter D. Collected in Vampire Hunter D Omnibus: Book One.
+This book was loosely adapted into the first Vampire Hunter D animated movie, Vampire Hunter D. Collected in Vampire Hunter D Omnibus: Book One.